Rambutan: Production

-During 2017 and years before, imports of rambutan to the European Union were about 1,000 tonnes annually, enabling a year-round supply from numerous tropical suppliers.
+Up to 2017, imports of rambutan to the European Union were about 1,000 tonnes annually, enabling a year-round supply from tropical suppliers.

-The fruits are usually sold fresh and have a short shelf-life, and are commonly used in making jams and jellies, or canned.
-Evergreen rambutan trees with their abundant colored fruit make attractive landscape specimens.

-In India, rambutan is imported from Thailand, as well as grown in the Pathanamthitta District of the southern state of Kerala.
+In India, rambutan is imported from Thailand, as well as grown in Pathanamthitta District of the southern state of Kerala.

-Rambutans are not climacteric fruit—that is, they ripen only on the tree and appear not to produce a ripening agent, such as the plant hormone ethylene, after being harvested.
-However, at post-harvest, the quality of the fruit is affected by storage factors.
-Low humidity levels, storage time, and incidences of mechanical damage can severely affect the quality of the fruit which would negatively affect the demand for such.
-In general, the fruit has a short shelf life in ambient conditions but implementing methods that can extend such is a productional advantage.
-Certain treatments like irradiation and the use of hot-forced air can help in fruit preservation although the former has seen more success.
+Low humidity levels, storage time, and mechanical damage can severely affect the quality of the fruit.
+The fruit has a short shelf life in ambient conditions.
+Treatments such as irradiation and the use of hot-forced air can help in fruit preservation; the former has seen more success.

 Distribution

-The center of genetic diversity for rambutans is the Indonesian region.
-They have been widely cultivated in Southeast Asian areas, such as Malaysia, Thailand, Myanmar, Sri Lanka, Indonesia, Singapore, and the Philippines.
+The center of rambutan genetic diversity is Indonesia.
+The tree been widely cultivated in Southeast Asia including in Malaysia, Thailand, Myanmar, Sri Lanka, Indonesia, Singapore, and the Philippines.
 It has spread from there to parts of Asia, Africa, Oceania, and Central America.